droonga/droonga.org/reference/commands/search/index.md

   This parameter is optional and the default value is `0`.

 `limit`
 : An integer meaning the number of sorted results to be extracted.
 Possible values are `-1`, `0`, or larger integers.
+The value `-1` means "return all results".

   This parameter is optional and the default value is `-1`.